tpg829/stackbit-gatsby-snipcart-netlifycms/src/pages/about.md

     section_id: header_section
     background_image: /images/leaf-light-grey.svg
     headline: We are Big River
-    subtitle: >-
+    subtitle: >
-      Well, not really.
-We’re [Snipcart](http://bit.ly/2YB7AUL)—a bunch of geeks from Québec City.
-Planty is a theme we built for [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
-To
+      This is actually pretty cool.
+This storefront is using [Snipcart](http://bit.ly/2YB7AUL), a headless ecommerce tool that directly integrates with this Gatsby headless storefront.
+It is built with [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
-      enable e-commerce on Planty, you’ll need to [sign up for Snipcart](http://bit.ly/2YzKmhP).
-Testing is forever free, no credit card required.
+      It's super easy to change the text and other content.
+It is also interesting that the products aren't actually created in Snipcart - they are defined here in the NetlifyCMS/Stackbit editor, where I can create a new product that is then fetched into Snipcart.
   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints: